yanochka11/SE_team5_project/README.md

 Software Engineering Techniques:

-  1)The Bash script run.sh runs the problem solution.
+  1. The Bash script run.sh runs the problem solution.
   Input data:
 <input.wav> - the path to the original WAV file

 <output.wav> - the path to the file that is the result of the program's operation

 <time_stretch_ratio> - the parameter 'r' of the algorithm.
 (0 < r < 1 - compress, 1 <= r - stretch)

-  2) Development using Git
+  2. Development using Git
-  3) Test scripts
+  3. Test scripts